Did You Know?

 In Mrs. Maud Alfred’s Bucyrus Centennial Speech, she described how Johnny Appleseed planted an apple orchard near the Sandusky River in the town known today as Bucyrus.

-Several decades later in 1873, General Ebenezer and Mrs. Charlotte Finley bought an extensive hillside property in Bucyrus thereafter referred to as Finley Hill.
+Several decades later (1873), General Ebenezer and Mrs. Charlotte Finley bought an extensive hillside property in Bucyrus thereafter referred to as Finley Hill.

 The Finleys were a prominent Bucyrus couple.
 Ebenezer Finley began studying law in Bucyrus in 1860 and continued until October 1861.
 He then raised a military company and served in the Civil War for just one year.
 He returned to Bucyrus, and was eventually admitted to the bar, holding the appointed position of prosecuting attorney of Crawford County for an unexpired term.
 Later in his career, he was elected as a Democrat to the 45th and 46th U.S. Congresses (March 4, 1877 – March 3, 1881).
 Finley also served as Adjutant General of Ohio in 1884 and also as a Circuit Judge of the Third Circuit of Ohio.
 After his political career, General Finley resumed his Bucyrus law practice.